19 August 2017

-Bali International 2017 Winter School – ‘In Search of Southeast Asia’
+Bali International 2017 Summer School – ‘In Search of Southeast Asia’

 The two-week intensive international study abroad program provides a multidisciplinary introduction to key concepts in international relations, politics, economics, sociology and anthropology and their uses in the analysis of modern Southeast Asia, with a special emphasis on Indonesia.
 It covers the historical, political, cultural and social factors that have helped shape Southeast Asia and the ASEAN regional grouping.
 Organized activities include an excursion to cultural, religious and historical sites in Bali, several study trips, each focusing on a particular theme, as well as team-building activities, including a white-water rafting adventure trip.
 There will certainly be also ample free time to explore.